liorkesten/Dast-Python/README.md

 5. Graph.
 6. RB Tree.
 7. BST Tree.
+8. Trie
-8. HashSet.
+9. HashSet.
-9. Union-Find.
+10. Union-Find.
-10. Range Array - Get how many entries there are in the range of [a,b].
+11. Range Array - Get how many entries there are in the range of [a,b].
-11. VLVector - vector with static capacity. changing the memory segmentation to heap if the capacity is greater than the static capacity.
+12. VLVector - vector with static capacity. changing the memory segmentation to heap if the capacity is greater than the static capacity.

 # Algorithms:
 1. String algorithms.